October 31, 2019

 Assessment activities should be quick, enjoyable, and versatile.
 That’s because formative assessment is best when it’s ongoing and consistent.
 Teachers use it in their classrooms to provide critical feedback to students.
 It helps them to monitor and modify their instruction methods and lesson plans to improve learning outcomes.
 That’s why we must use a variety of assessment activities and change them up frequently to stimulate both students and themselves.

-Here’s a list of awesome formative assessment activities that we like.
-They’re creative, low-tech, fun and engaging for students.
-Best of all, they’re easy for a teacher to implement on an ongoing basis anytime.
+These are awesome formative assessments that we like because they’re creative, low-tech, fun, and best of all, engaging for students.
+They’re easy for a teacher to implement on an ongoing basis anytime.

 15 Formative Assessment Activities You’ll Love Using